michaelforney/velox/README.md

 The `button` command works identically to `key`, except that instead of a keysym, it takes a button name.
 Valid button names are `left`, `right`, `middle`, `side`, and `extra`.

+### The `rule` command
+    rule <type> <identifier> action

+The `rule` command creates a new rule that will be matched when a new window is created.
+This is useful to, for example, spawn certain windows on certain tags.
+The first argument is one of `title` or `app_id` and indicates which property of the window should be matched upon.
+The second argument is an identifier to match the type with; if the type is `title` it is the window title, if the type is `app_id` it is the application id.
+The last argument is the action to execute when the newly created window matches with the rule.
+An example to always spawn a window with title `st` on tag 2, is:

+    rule title st tag.2.apply

 See velox.conf.sample for an example of a basic configuration file.